top of page

 Rather than assigning tasks based solely on gender roles, emphasize teamwork and cooperation.

 Creating a chore chart or schedule that outlines each person's responsibilities helps set clear expectations and ensures equal involvement.
-And to prevent resentment, express gratitude and appreciation for each other's contributions.
+To prevent resentment, we should express gratitude and appreciation for each other's contributions.

-Start by assigning tasks based on natural skillsets and what you each enjoy.
-To avoid unneeded conflict or collaboration, ensure each partner owns the full task selected.
+Start by assigning tasks based on natural skill sets and what you each enjoy.
+Ensure each partner owns the full task selected to avoid unneeded conflict or collaboration.

-As an example, if a partner does the cooking, that partner should do the grocery shopping and family food calendar as well.
-Cooking takes a mental load beyond making food: keeping the right ingredients and knowing when to purchase them is a task in itself.
+For example, if a partner cooks, that partner should also run the family food calendar.
+Cooking takes a mental load beyond making food: keeping the right ingredients and knowing when to purchase them is a task.
 It's easier to own it all and allow your partner to tackle a different task in it's entirety.

-To dive deeper into ideas to manage the household fairly, read Household Chores: Simple Solutions for Husbands to Help Create Happier Homes.
+To dive deeper into ideas to manage the household fairly, read How to be a Great Husband: Help Manage the Cognitive Labor Needed to Run the Home.

 Winning ideas from experts to manage money and the home as a team.
 2023 Plutus Award Finalist: Best Couples or Family Content